fredcy/elm-timer/README.md

 # elm-timer

-Timer module for use with the Elm Architecture
+Timer module for use with the Elm Architecture, providing fine-grained timing via Effects.tick.

+See example/Main.elm for an app that uses Timer to debounce an input value.